RoverPlatform/rover-ios/README.md

 In addition to identifiers, you may provide other user attributes for more personlized and segmented messaging via the Rover Messages app.
 For a full list attributes check [here](https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/Model/Customer.swift).

+### Messages

+Using the Rover Messages App, one can author rich messages to be delivered on proximity events.
+A [Message](https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/Model/Message.swift) can have different types of content:
+ - A link to a website
+ - A landing page
+ - Custom data defined at the time of message creation (```message.properties```)

 ### Inbox

 Most applications provide means for users to recall messages.
 You can use the `didDeliverMessage(_:)` callback on a [`RoverObserver`](https://github.com/RoverPlatform/rover-ios-beta/blob/master/Pod/Classes/RoverObserver.swift) to map and add Rover messages to your application's inbox as they are delivered.
 You may also rely solely on Rover for a simple implementation of such inbox if your application doesn't already have one: